Dial 911 for Emergencies

 – Officer Ziyi Skatz

-– Officer Carrie Steele
+– Officer Stacia Hoke

 “I don’t think I fall into the stereotypical category of a police officer.
 People have these misconceptions that you must be some big guy but when you’re dealing with certain victims, they may not feel comfortable talking to a male and want to talk to a female officer.
 I think it’s a really helpful place to be as a female.”